Kingdom of Rwanda

-The Kingdom of Rwanda (also known as the Nyiginya Kingdom or Nyginya Dynasty) was a Bantu kingdom in modern-day Rwanda, which grew to be ruled by a Tutsi monarchy.
+The Kingdom of Rwanda (also known as the Nyiginya Kingdom or Nyginya Dynasty) was a Bantu kingdom in modern-day Rwanda which grew to be ruled by a Tutsi monarchy.
 It was one of the most centralized kingdoms in Central and East Africa.
 It was later annexed under German and Belgian colonial rule while retaining some of its autonomy.
-The Tutsi monarchy was abolished in 1961 after ethnic violence erupted between the Hutu and the Tutsi during the Rwandan Revolution which started in 1959.
+The Tutsi monarchy was abolished in 1961 after ethnic violence erupted between the Hutu and the Tutsi during the Rwandan Revolution, which started in 1959.
 After a 1961 referendum, Rwanda became a Hutu-dominated republic and received its independence from Belgium in 1962.

 After the revolution and abolition of the monarchy, the deposed Kigeli V eventually settled in the United States, and since then monarchists have maintained a court-in-exile outside of Rwanda.
 The current pretender to the Rwandan throne is Yuhi VI.

 History

 Origins

 The later lands of Rwanda were originally inhabited by the Twa, who largely lived as hunters, gatherers, and potters.
 Hutu people migrated to the area around 1000 and engaged in farming.
 They also developed a political system based upon highly centralized governance and created a number of principalities.
 Waves of cattle-raising Tutsi moved south into the region from the fifteenth to sixteenth centuries.
 A series of villages in the northeastern part of the country came to be governed by Tutsi chiefs whose warriors and attendants competed for lands.
 In general, the different Hutu and Tutsi groups which cleared forested areas in Rwanda subsequently claimed a heritable ownership of this land, resulting in the development of lineage claims to certain territories (dubbed ubukonde).
 Lineage members traditionally maintained autonomy in their respective territories, limiting the early power of the developing statelets inside Rwanda.

 The true start date of the Kingdom of Rwanda is unknown, as its history was traditionally passed down in oral stories of uncertain reliability.
 Traditionally, the foundation of Rwanda was attributed to the legendary hero Gihanga who was also credited with the invention of fire and the creation of the cow.
-Though Gihanga is considered to be a historical figure by many Rwandans, historians have deeemed him to be a mythic figure.
-Either way, the historic origins of the eventual kingdom of Rwanda seem to date to a period from the 14th to the 16th century, when a small chiefdom centered on the hill of Gasabo emerged.
+Though Gihanga is considered to be a historical figure by many Rwandans, historians have deemed him to be a mythic figure.
+Either way, the historic origins of the eventual kingdom of Rwanda seem to date to a period from the 14th to the 16th centuries, when a small chiefdom centered on the hill of Gasabo emerged.
 This early realm, described as "Rwanda of Gasabo" by historians, gradually expanded and united other chiefdoms into a larger, centralized state around Lake Muhazi, near Kigali.
 Researchers differ when identifying the earliest "king" of Rwanda; historians Rutayisire Byanafashe and Paul Rutayisire attribute this role to Ruganzu Bwimba, whereas historian Jan Vansina regarded Ruganzu II Ndoli as the true founder of the kingdom.
-Either way, what is now central Rwanda was absorbed by the expanding realm in the 16th century, and outlying Hutu communities were subdued by the Ruganzu II Ndoli in the 17th century.
+Either way, what is now central Rwanda was absorbed by the expanding realm in the 16th century, and outlying Hutu communities were subdued by Ruganzu II Ndoli in the 17th century.